-4.03 Human Resources Coordinators
+4.05 Human Resources Coordinators

-- (a) Working with the VPI, the Human Resources Coordinators (HR Coordinators) are responsible for: - (i) Coordinating with CSA Committee co-chairs to prepare interview questions and assist in the recruitment of candidates, scheduling and facilitation of interviews for all CSA Committees. - (ii) Conducting performance reviews as assigned by the VPI. - (iii) Developing and maintaining job descriptions for all CSA General Council and CSA Executive Council positions. - (iv) Human resources development initiatives
+- (a) Working with the VPI, the Human Resources Coordinators (HR Coordinators) are responsible for: - (i) Coordinating with CSA Committee Co-Chairs to prepare interview questions and assist in the recruitment of candidates, scheduling, and facilitation of interviews for all CSA Committees. - (ii) Conducting performance reviews as assigned by the VPI. - (iii) Developing and maintaining job descriptions for all CSA General Council.